Ferrari SF90 Stradale: SF90 XX

 The SF90 XX Stradale/Spider is the track focused version of the SF90 Stradale/Spider.
 Unlike the track-only Ferrari FXX, 599XX, and FXX-K models, the SF90 XX is road legal, although it is track focused.
 The SF90 XX is designed to provide one of the most efficient aerodynamic performance of any road-legal car in Ferrari's history.

 The hybrid powerplant used in the SF90 XX Stradale/Spider has a total power output of 1030 PS and over 804 Nm, of which 797 PS are delivered by the V8 ICE and 233 PS by the electric motor.

-Ferrari will build 799 units of the XX Stradale and 599 units of the XX Spider and all have been pre-allocated to customers.
+Ferrari built 799 units of the XX Stradale and 599 units of the XX Spider, which have all been pre-allocated to customers.

+One-offs

+CZ26

+The Ferrari CZ26 is a one-off special project based on the SF90 Stradale.
+Created by Ferrari Special Projects programme for an individual client, it was unveiled at the 2026 Pebble Beach Concours d'Elegance during Monterey Car Week.
+Ferrari described the car as a complete reinterpretation of the SF90 Stradale, with a bespoke exterior designed by the Ferrari Design Studio, led by Flavio Manzoni.